Daily High to Daily Low: Is It Safe to Buy Sprouts Farmers Market Inc. (SFM)?

 Based on Sprouts Farmers Market Inc. (SFM), the company’s capital structure generated 298.18 points at debt to equity in total, while total debt to capital is 74.89.
 Total debt to assets is 61.99, with long-term debt to equity ratio resting at 279.81.
 Finally, the long-term debt to capital ratio is 70.27.

-Currently, EBITDA for the company is 148.50M with total debt to EBITDA at 1.28.
-When we switch over and look at the enterprise to sales, we see a ratio of 0.71, with the company’s debt to enterprise value settled at 0.44.
+When we switch over and look at the enterrpise to sales, we see a ratio of 0.71, with the company’s debt to enterprise value settled at 0.44.
 The receivables turnover for the company is 198.79 and the total asset turnover is 2.46.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.93.